 3. DO make sure you have basic estate-planning documents completed.
 One of the most troubling things that can happen in a subsequent marriage is to discover an ex-spouse still has legal authority over assets or medical decisions after something bad happens.

-“You want to put the proper legal structure in place so you know who has the authority to manage your assets if you become incapacitated or settle your estate upon death,” Lauer says.
+“You want to put the appropriate legal documents in place and verify asset titling so you know who has the authority to manage your assets if you become incapacitated or to settle your estate upon death,” Lauer says.

 Your move: These documents include a basic will, a durable power of attorney, living will, and a health care power of attorney, Lauer says.
 High-net-worth individuals may also consider a revocable living trust and other more advanced planning strategies.
 See “Your Estate-Planning Checklist” for more.